IHE/HIE-Whitepaper/README.md

 document metadata discussed above.

-For more details on enabling Role-Based-Access-Control and federation of identities see the security and privacy slide decks [1](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part1_2012-12-30.pptx) and [2](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part2_2012-12-30.pptx) and the [Security and Privacy Profiles Introduction is long-form narrated](https://healthcaresecprivacy.blogspot.com/2011/05/ihe-privacy-and-security-profiles.html).
+For more details on enabling Role-Based-Access-Control and federation of identities, see the security and privacy slide decks [1](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part1_2012-12-30.pptx) and [2](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Security_Privacy_Part2_2012-12-30.pptx) and the [Security and Privacy Profiles Introduction is long-form narrated](https://healthcaresecprivacy.blogspot.com/2011/05/ihe-privacy-and-security-profiles.html).

 ### 7.2.3 Patient Privacy Consent to participate in Document Sharing